How to work your tax list to prepare for auction

 First, there is a home exemption in place.
 This indicates that the owner occupies the property.
 Is this a red flag for you?
 It is for me!
 Much more research is needed now on the owner.
 Are they deceased? {google search their name for an obituary} Have they moved off island? {try finding them on Facebook or other social media that might tell you} Do they have a violent criminal record? {Run their name through the court website.}

 Second we see the building sketch and a permit number.
 We used to be able to tell right way if the permit was completed, but the building department has changed this and gone to a horrible permitting system that is extremely cumbersome to use.
 It would take two more blogs just to explain how to find out if these permits are completed, so I won't be covering that here.
 Just know that you should check with the building department before assuming that a sketch on the tax site means it is permitted.
 Our tax department is really good at collecting property taxes and they don't care if a structure is permitted or not, they'll tax it.
 So, just because it has a sketch does not automatically mean it is permitted.
 Having a permit number also doesn't mean the permit has been completed.
 More research is needed.
-Call the building department and ask them to improve their permit system online search so we can figure these things out like we used to.

 Once I do these steps, if I am still interested in the property, my next task is to check the litigation guarantee.
-These are in the folder at the tax sale link: Tax Sale Reports.
+These are in the folder at the tax sale link: Litigation Guaranty (Title) Reports & Updates.
 (Link only valid 4 weeks before the auction.)
 They are numbered to match the list.
 When we open #1, we get the litigation guarantee.
 Litigation Guarantees are very similar to title reports.
 The important things I look for on this report are any liens listed in Schedule B. There will often be road maintenance liens on these properties.
 Sometimes PMMs (Purchase Money Mortgages which is where the prior owner acts as the lender when the property is sold, rather than a traditional mortgage lender.) and sometimes State and IRS tax liens.
 Again, it is very rare to have a traditional mortgage show up on one of these because the mortgagees pay the taxes to prevent the property from being sold at auction.
 (Schedule B always talks about mineral and water rights because in Hawaii those are always owned by the state and never the property owner.
 They are always listed as an exemption in Schedule B and are nothing to worry about.)

 In the case of #1, we have a PMM in schedule B. This is a problem.